img 4350 1

 Adjusting DC symmetry and bias current to the output devices.
 I took the amp from 0 – 1mV at the test points to the full 50mV that H/K recommends.
 This unit must have sounded awful running no bias current, with cracking controls and one intermittent channel!
 Crossover distortion would have dominated the distortion spectrum.

-Don’t Even Point At It!
+Don’t Even Look At It!

 Harman/Kardon PM665